dayvsonlsantos/dayvsonlsantos/README.md

 ## Fala Dev 😜 | What's up ?

-Me chamo <b>Dayvson Lima</b>, e estou me formando em Análise e Desenvolvimento de Sistemas na Faculdade Senac.
+Me chamo <b>Dayvson Lima</b>, e sou formado em Análise e Desenvolvimento de Sistemas pela Faculdade Senac.

 🔭 Este é meu portifólio que contém a minha história como Desenvolvedor! 🚀🚀 <br>
-🌱 No momento estou me especializando em Angular, TypeScript, Flutter ✏️💻 <br>
 📫 Como entrar em contato: Pode me chamar pelo Linkedin ou E-mail 😉

 <hr>

-My name is <b>Dayvson Lima</b>, and I'm currently studying <b>Analysis and Systems Development</b> at Senac.
+My name is <b>Dayvson Lima</b>, and I have a degree in <b>Systems Analysis and Development</b> from Senac.

 🔭 This is my portfolio that contains my story as a Developer! 🚀🚀 <br>
-🌱 I’m currently learning Angular, TypeScript, Flutter ✏️💻 <br>
 📫 How to reach me: you can contact me through my profile on linkedin or emailing me 😉

 <br>